NCEAS/metacatui/metacatui/docs/design/editor/editor-class-diagram.rst

     createXML()
   }
-  note top : "For now, we model the EML dataset module. \nWe'll refactor to support the software, citation, and \nprotocol modules as needed."
+  note right : "For now, we model the EML dataset module. \nWe'll refactor to support the software, citation, and \nprotocol modules as needed."

   Class EMLViewer <<Backbone.View>> {
   }